Skip to main content

 In addition, majority of Plugzio installations are near long-duration parking spaces where there are no set time-limits for parking making it very convenient for EV owners to simply plug their vehicle in and leave while resting assure that the rate of usage will always be fair.

-California will ban per-minute billing for electric vehicle charging stations starting Jan 1st 2021, there are complications to this policy so here are some more sources from Electrek (#2) and Forbes to tell you more about it.
+California banned per-minute billing for electric vehicle charging stations starting Jan 1st, 2021, there are complications to this policy so here are some more sources from Electrek (#2) and Forbes to tell you more about it.

-Other states usually follow California's lead, so it's a matter of time before time-based charging for Level 2 & Level 3 EV supply equipment get banned all over north America.
+Other states usually follow California's lead, so it's a matter of time before time-based charging for Level 2 & Level 3 EV supply equipment gets banned all over North America.

 Did this answer your question?